Pitometsu/ppx_implicits/README.md

 (* [%imp Show] is expanded to Show2.(list ~_d:(list ~_d: int)) *)
 ```

-The special label which starts with `_` attached to the argument of `Show2.list`
+The special label which starts with `_` attached to the argument of `Show2.list` denotes that the value is
-denotes that the value is actually a higher order instance: `list` depends on another `instance`.
+actually a higher order instance.
+It corresponds with Haskell's `=>` type.

 ## Instance search policies